billkarsh/SpikeGLX/Markdown/Metadata_30.md

 niClockSource=Whisper : 25000
 ```

-Name of the device generating the sample clock and its programmed rate.
+Name of the device generating the sample clock and its programmed (set) rate.

 ```
 niClockLine1=PFI2